cdjq/DFRobot_LM75B/README.md

 ## Summary

-   1.Read ambient temperature and the value will be printed in ℃ and ℉. <br>
+   1. Read ambient temperature and the value will be printed in ℃ and ℉. <br>
-   2.Chip setting of serial print (chip operaton mode, OS polarity, OS output mode, the number of faults set in the queue, temperature threshold, hysteresis temperature). <br>
+   2. Chip setting of serial print (chip operaton mode, OS polarity, OS output mode, the number of faults set in the queue, temperature threshold, hysteresis temperature). <br>
-   3.A high temperature alarm will be shown on the serial port when the temperature exceeds user-defined temperature threshold.<br>
+   3. A high temperature alarm will be shown on the serial port when the temperature exceeds user-defined temperature threshold.<br>
-   4.Use as a monitor device of thermostat to keep the temperature at a user-defined threshold point.<br>
+   4. Use as a monitor device of thermostat to keep the temperature at a user-defined threshold point.<br>

 ## Installation